DayneSorvisto/characteristic-function-library/README.md

 # Algebraic Data Analysis Library

+Question: Could data analysis be made more rigorous and done in a theorem, lemma, corollary style like mathematics?

-This repository provides experimental Python code for symbolically working with real data using polynomials and other algebraic constructs.
+This repository provides experimental Python code for symbolically working with real data by mapping the daga to polynomials and other algebraic constructs.

+This has 2 advantages

+1. Data analysis can be represented symbolically

+2. Once we can embed data in an algebraic object then analytical methods can be applied for more sophisticated and rigorous analysis

+## How is this possibld?

 This is possible by defining mathematical transformations for computing these primitive representations.